 The term ‘anti-hero’ was first used circa 1700, but in fact the anti-hero archetype has been present in literature and culture as far back as at least Ancient Greek and Rome.

-Examples can be found in Shakespeare – Hamlet, for example, being an example of the antihero who, whilst not a particularly likeable individual, is easy for the audience to sympathize with and they understand why he is motivated to undertake some of the dreadful actions he does.
+Examples can be found in Shakespeare – Hamlet, for example, being an example of the antihero who, whilst not a particularly likable individual, is easy for the audience to sympathize with and they understand why he is motivated to undertake some of the dreadful actions he does.

-The archetype became more popular with the rise in literary realism and is now common in literature, film, TV and art.
+The archetype became more popular with the rise in literary realism and is now common in literature, film, TV, and art.

-Modern examples of the archetype include Clint Eastwood’s Man with No Name in the Western film Dollars trilogy, Tony Soprano in The Sopranos and Walter White in Breaking Bad.
+Modern examples of the archetype include Clint Eastwood’s Man with No Name in the Western film Dollars trilogy, Tony Soprano in The Sopranos, and Walter White in Breaking Bad.
 In literature, Jay Gatsby from The Great Gatsby is a famous example of the anti-hero.

 Further reading on the anti-hero archetype includes:

 - Sideshow Collectibles Presents: Capturing Archetypes, Volume 3: Astonishing Avengers, Adversaries, and Antiheroes – by Sideshow Collectibles

 - The Antihero in American Television – by Margrethe Bruun Vaage